YangLi1/01_Git_and_Intro/README.md

 First of all I want to mention that I migh have some C++ codes below to explain my strategy, but I use Vim editor so my code might not be compiled.
-For the first question, I will first read the txt file each and use STACK to print out the content reversely, because Stack is FILO style.
+For the first question, I will first read the txt file each and use STACK to print out the content reversely, because Stack is LIFO style.
 The key code is basicly
 like:
 stack <char> s;
 char a;